One of the greatest pieces to the global education crisis often goes overlooked: teachers.

 Globally, we’re going to need 68.8 million more of them, and a vast majority of the world’s current teachers are severely under-trained.

-Global Teaching Shortage Leading to Under-trained Teachers
+Global Teaching Shortage Leading to Under-Trained Teachers

 If education is going to be accessible to all children, the UN estimates that the world will need at least 68.8 million more teachers in the next 10 years.
 That means we’ll need to recruit 24.4 million primary teachers and 44.4 million secondary teachers –Sub-Saharan Africa alone needs 17 million.